Rift131/EventTrackerProject/README.md

 <p align="center"><img src="https://media.giphy.com/media/Qb6YqpuuPP4SlIdyK7/giphy.gif"/></p>

 This application will provide our family and fellow Missouri parents with a solution that satisfies the Missouri hour record-keeping requirements.
 Any audit homeschooling parents may undergo will be easily managed through this one-stop solution.
 However, things change!
-While these requirements are not forecasted to change as of this writing (September of 2022), it is important to maintain situational awareness.
+While these requirements are not forecasted to evolve as of this writing (September of 2022), it is important to maintain situational awareness...

-> Visit  www.hslda.org for potential changes at least once each year, before beginning a new year of teaching.
+> RECOMMENDED: Visit  www.hslda.org for potential changes at least once each year, before beginning a new year of teaching.

 ## Take The Homeschool Hours Tracker For A Test Drive!

 If you would like to visit the Education Event tracker site, please feel free to use the link below!
-Reference the table within the "Testing With Postman" section below for example URI's you can use to interact with the application.
+Reference the table within the "Testing With Postman" section below for example URI's you can use to interact with the applications backend functionality.
 If you have any questions or would like to discuss this project, please don't hesitate to email me at ken@kendev131.com.

 <p align="center"><a href="http://3.21.142.131:8080/HSHTracker">Click Here to Visit Homeschool Hours Tracker Project Site</a></>